Best antivirus software of 2023

 If you have kids and you want to keep an eye on them, McAfee’s parental controls will help you do that.
 Not only does it allow you to block devices from accessing inappropriate content, but it also has location tracking, so you can always keep track of your children’s devices.

-5. ESET – Best antivirus for tech experts
+7. ESET – Best antivirus for Windows users

 ESET